 Arts & Culture declare a Climate & Ecological Emergency

+The Courtyard has joined forces with other organisations in the UK, including Herefordshire Council, for Culture Declares Climate Emergency.
 The Courtyard is committed to reducing the effect of its activities on the environment.
 Safeguarding our environment for the future is everyone’s responsibility and we want to encourage environmental awareness amongst all those with whom we engage.

 The Courtyard joins forces with other arts and cultural organisations in the UK and Herefordshire Council to declare a Climate and Ecological Emergency.

 In October 2018 the world’s leading climate scientists warned that we have only 12 years to make the necessary changes to how we live if we are to avoid the worst impacts of climate breakdown.
 Beyond this, the risks of extreme heat, drought, floods and poverty for hundreds of millions of people significantly worsen.
 This is an emergency that requires an urgent response from everyone at all levels of our society – to make universal changes to policy and infrastructure but also to change the individual actions, behaviours and choices we all make.
 Business as usual is no longer an appropriate response.

 - Culture convenes – Culture gives space to articulate our place and survival in the web of life.